syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_6/section_5.md

 └── Makefile.am
 ```

-The next step is make the build system notice the new module.
-Syslog-ng maintains two build systems in parallel: autotools and cmake.
+The next step is make the build system notice the new module. {{ site.product.short_name }} maintains two build systems in parallel: autotools and cmake.

 - autotools